What metrics and KPIs do the experts use to measure UX effectiveness?

 “But how can we measure that?
-If we run user testing and make a change to a website that presumably improves the user experience based on our observations, how do we really know the change has worked?
+If we run usability testing and make a change to a website that presumably improves the user experience based on our observations, how do we really know the change has worked?
 What UX metrics can we use to measure success?
 How do we prove to our bosses that the investment is worth it?”

-It’s normally around the ‘metrics’ mark where we start to close the window and mumble something about “having to keep it shut because of the air con, sorry I can’t hear you.”
+It’s normally around the ‘metrics’ mark where we start to close the window and mumble something about “having to keep it shut because of the air-con, sorry I can’t hear you.”

-- You want to measure how well your blog post did: look at your traffic, see the time on page, notice how many times it has been shared, judge the quantity and quality of comments.
+- You want to measure how well your blog post did: Look at your traffic, see the time on page, notice how many times it has been shared, judge the quantity and quality of comments.

-- You want to measure your social channels: look how many followers you have.
+- You want to measure your social channels: Look how many followers you have.
 Is there growth?
 Are they influential in your niche?
 Do they comment?
 Do they share?
 Are they entirely bots?

-- You want to measure the quality of your Bakewell Tart: did I eat the whole damn thing?
+- You want to measure the quality of your Bakewell Tart: Did I eat the whole damn thing?
 Probably, but that’s not a testament to how good it is.
 I’ll often eat an entire Bakewell Tart with the same ease that I take a breath.
 Did I demand that you make me another one?
 Yes!
 Now that’s a quality Bakewell Tart.

 As we already know, data only shows part of the story.
 Google Analytics can tell you what’s happening but not why it’s happening.
 If you’re only going by analytics, you’re essentially guessing.
 Sure, it can be an educated, highly informed guess – but you won’t know exactly why things are happening on your site until you see real people using it.